-Your final submission must have the following elements in addition to your book essay text: (for examples, see the "index page of student essays" on my 133c course web site, esp. the papers in the middle column by Ashley Tacub, Sofia Menchaca and Elizabeth Clark).
+Your final submission must have the following elements in addition to your book essay text: (For examples, see the "index page of student essays," in the menu bars on my 133a or 133c course web sites.)

 - §1.
 Full author, title, and (publication information) of the book or books on which your essay is based.
-They should be in the following form: Authorsfirstname Authorslastname, Title: Subtitle in Italics (CityOfPublication: Publisher, yearpublished), number of pages.
+This should be in the following form: Authorsfirstname Authorslastname, Title: Subtitle in Italics (CityOfPublication: Publisher, yearpublished), number of pages.
 UCSB call number.
 Example: Mary Fulbrook, The Divided Nation: A History of Germany, 1918-1990 (New York: Oxford University Press, 1992), 405 pages.
 UCSB: DD240.F85 1992. - §2.
-A second, 2-line paragraph: "Descriptive Title in Quotation Marks" Book essay by Yourfirstname Yourlastname - §3.
+A second, 2-line paragraph (note: you need to give your essay its own title!): "Descriptive Title in Quotation Marks" Book essay by Yourfirstname Yourlastname - §3.
 An About the author sentence or paragraph, in which you describe: yourself (major, class year, relevant interests), and the extent of your knowledge of German/European history (e.g. personal/family connections, previous coursework, travel).
 You might also say why you chose this particular book or topic.
 Example: I am a junior political science major who has been studying the formation of political parties.
 I traveled through Germany after I graduated from high school, and I hope to intern at the German Bundestag next summer.
 I chose to write about the Green party because I am interested in environmental issues. - §4.
 An abstract of your essay (about 150-200 words), in which you briefly describe what the book is about, and state the author's and/or your main thesis (the main point they/you are trying to make). - §5.
 The text of your essay.
 Make the corrections as noted on your draft.
-Please do not use underlining, only bold and italics (underlining for links only).
+Please do not use underlining, only bold and italics (underlining is only for links).
 Subheadings are a great idea--try to find appropriate ones. - §6.
 At the end you should have a Bibliography and Links subheading, divided into 3 subsections: Book Reviews (with the full bibliographic information for the reviews you found--including links if available on-line), Books and Articles, and Web Sites.
 You should list at least two other books or journal articles on your topic, and the 2-5 most relevant links you can find.
 Note: do not merely take the top google results, but review 10-20 links found using several different search terms.
 Each link should have an annotation by you--that is, a brief description and assessment of the web page.
-(See note above §1 for examples.)
+(See examples from Hist 133a or 133c.)